OpenDataDSL/website/blog/2023-04-20-correlationOMIE/index.md

   </div>
   <div className="column">
   <h2>Data insights</h2>
-    In this blog, we show you how to use OpenDataDSL matrices and Excel to get insights to your data.
+    In this blog, we show you how to use OpenDataDSL matrices and the ODSL Excel Add-in to gain valuable insights into your data.
   </div>
 </div>